ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 * The compute_cc step has been completely rewritten to be much, much faster.
 * A new ``db`` top level command, which among others include ``dump`` and ``import`` commands for handling the tables from the database.
+* A new :doc:`../auto_examples/index` section of the documentation in order to demonstrate how users can interact with the MSNoise API, e.g. for creating custom plots.

 .. todo